gabchouraqui/portfolio.io/R/README.md

 ### 1. Spaceship Titanic Predictions

-- **Description**: This project offers a comprehensive analysis of market trends using R. Explore the dynamics of supply and demand, identify key market drivers, and uncover actionable insights to inform strategic decisions.
+- **Description**: This was a Kaggle competition to predict some outputs of a dataset of people being Transported or Not Transported.
+As a team, we did a deep analysis and we've created different predictive models that led to a result of 81% accurate to the actual results.

 - **Features**:
   - Data cleaning and preprocessing
-  - Time-series analysis
+  - Predictive modeling
   - Forecasting using advanced statistical models

 ### 2. Price Diamond Predictions

-- **Description**: Dive into the realm of sentiment analysis using R and Twitter data.
-Analyze public sentiment towards a specific topic, product, or brand by harnessing the vast stream of tweets available on the platform.
+- **Description**: In this project, I used web scrapping from the website [Diamonds Direct](https://diamondsdirect.com/) and create a model that predict the price of a diamond based on different factors.

 - **Features**:
   - Text mining techniques